AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 ### ASCII

 Going even further back, we'll find that we actually didn't _start_ with Unicode.
-In the 1960s, text documents on computers used a precursor character set known as <dfn>ASCII</dfn>, which is now just a tiny subset of Unicode (specifically, the [Basic Latin block](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block))).
-ASCII consists of 128 code points and includes the English alphabet, Arabic numerals, punctuation, and common control characters (like line endings) used in digital text.
+In the 1960s, text documents on computers used a precursor character set known as <dfn>ASCII</dfn>, which is now just a tiny subset of Unicode—specifically, the [Basic Latin block](https://en.wikipedia.org/wiki/Basic_Latin_(Unicode_block)).
+ASCII assigns 128 code points to characters: the English alphabet, Arabic numerals, punctuation, and common control characters (like line endings) used in digital text.
 Table 2 lists some examples of ASCII characters and their code points in hexadecimal, binary, and decimal:

 <div class="scroll-x" role="region" tabindex="0">
   <table>